 - Riba – This is interest or usury which is forbidden.
 This by far is the most important concept in modern economics and Islam as it relates to the banking system.

-- Gharar – The idea of speculation on chance which is not allow, such as insurance.
+- Gharar – The idea of speculation on chance which is not allowed, such as insurance.

 - Zakat – Taxing with a specific earmark for helping the poor.